What is clinical research?

-Our objective is to facilitate the promotion of clinical research and the implementation of clinical trials in the field of innovation at Imagine for the researchers and clinicians of our founding members, AP-HP, Inserm and the University of Paris.
+Our objective is to facilitate the promotion of clinical research and the implementation of clinical trials in the field of innovation at Imagine for the researchers and clinicians of our founding members, AP-HP, Inserm and Université Paris Cité.
 We will support them throughout the project, from its conception up to its publication

 For this, the clinical research department at Imagine Institute has implemented a system to assist with promotion and investigation serving the reference centers for rare diseases and the clinical departments at Necker-Enfants malades hospital AP-HP that make up the clinical scope of Imagine, in close collaboration with the clinical research core facilities at Necker-Enfants malades hospital AP-HP (CRU, CIC-BT).

-In 2018, 15 reference centers for rare diseases out of the 25 established at Imagine Institute were able to benefit from this assistance.
+In 2020, 15 reference centers for rare diseases out of the 25 established at Imagine Institute at this point (31 in 2021) were able to benefit from this assistance.